SAP-docs/sap-hana-cloud-hana-database/docs/sql-ref/010-SQL-Reference/012-SQL-Statements/create-fuzzy-search-index-statement-data-definition-9b79b31.md

 The DROP INDEX and RENAME INDEX statements can be used to managed fuzzy search indexes.

-NCLOBs must be defined with MEMORY THRESHOLD NULL and NCLOB columns support search mode TEXT only.
+NCLOB columns support search mode TEXT only.